Understand how you can pay tonnage tax if you manage your ships from the UK and they weigh 100 tons or more.

 - you meet certain obligations to train seafarers

-Elect to use Tonnage Tax
+Elect to use tonnage tax

-You can elect to use Tonnage Tax but you must sign up for a minimum of 10 years.
+You can elect to use tonnage tax but you must sign up for a minimum of 10 years.

 You can make a renewal election on a rolling basis to extend the original election.
 You’ll not be able to renew your election if you do not renew it within the 10 year period.

-If you start to operate a qualifying ship after electing into Tonnage Tax, you must carry out a flagging test to decide if your ship qualifies.
+If you start to operate a qualifying ship after electing into tonnage tax, you must carry out a flagging test to decide if your ship qualifies.

-You must always register tugs and dredgers in an European Union (EU) / European Economic Area (EEA) member state to qualify for Tonnage Tax.
+You must always register tugs and dredgers in the UK, Gibraltar, EU or EEA member states to qualify for tonnage tax.

-Providing all other conditions are met your ship will qualify for Tonnage Tax if the financial year it’s operated in is an ‘excepted year’.
+As long as all other conditions are met, your ship will qualify for tonnage tax if the financial year it’s operated in is an ‘excepted year’.
 The financial year is from 1 April to 31 March.